Step-by-step guidance with links to official sites and realistic payment timelines.

 - Certificate of service

-- Resignation letter (yours and employer’s acceptance)
+- Resignation letter and employer acceptance

 Step-by-Step Application Process